Switching companies can save you big on car insurance, but so can a simple move that takes a few minutes: raising your deductible.

 If you think boosting your deductible might be a great way to save, check out these four tips first.

-- Get quotes.
+- Get multiple free auto insurance quotes.
 The amount you can save depends on where you live, how much you increase your deductibles and your base premium amount.
 So do your homework, and request quotes from your insurance agent or company so you know the exact amount of potential savings.

 - Consider your risk.
 Saving money on premiums is nice, but remember that filing a claim can cost more, says Carole Walker, executive director of the Rocky Mountain Insurance Information Association.
 Do you have a clean driving record, or are you accident-prone?
 If you generally have few or no claims, lowering your premium by raising your collision deductible may be a smart move, Passmore says.
 Also, where do you live?
 If you're in a state like Colorado with frequent hail, or one like Florida where hurricanes hit, you're more likely to file a comprehensive claim, Walker says.
 If you live in a high-crime neighborhood, that increases your risk of auto theft, which also would fall under the comprehensive part of your policy, she says.
 In those cases, you might want to keep your comprehensive deductible low even if you raise your collision deductible, she says.